JPersson77/LGTVCompanion/Docs/Commandline.md

 #### Examples:
 *Display the service menu on device 1.
 Enter default code 0413 when prompted.*
 ```
-"LGTVcli.exe" -button IN_START device1
+LGTVcli.exe -button IN_START device1
 ```
-*Please note that WebOS 23 displays an updated service menu.
-To toggle the older version of the service menu please use the following command*
+*Please note that WebOS 23 (and later) displays an updated service menu.
+Use the below to toggle the older version of the service menu that is more feature complete*
 ```
-"LGTVcli.exe" -settings_other "{"svcMenuFlag": false}" device1
+LGTVcli.exe -settings_other "{\"svcMenuFlag\": false}" device1
 ```
 ## Retrieving system settings (LGTVcli only)
 - *-get_system_settings [category] [Json-array of keys]* 	- get one or many system settings in a specified category.
 Supported values below: